Av007/weather/README.md

 4. **Run the project**

 ```
-flask cache-init # will work without this commend
+flask cache-init # will work without this command
 flask run
 ```